brimdata/zed/docs/formats/zng.md

 in an order-preserving semantics rather than defining additional layers of encapsulation and synchronization between such layers.

-> For example, the [Zed service](../../docs/lake/service-api.md) query endpoint
-> uses control messages to embed in-progress query and server stats in
-> the return stream of ZNG data, e.g., as a long-running search progresses on
-> the server.

 A control frame has the following form:
 ```
 -------------------------